srjit/science-of-genius-title-impact/README.md

 	This quantitative model of article presentation will be useful for maximizing the impact of future articles and thereby accelerate scientific growth.

-###We hypothesize that:
+###We hypothesize that
+---
 - There is a relationship between the length of the title and impact of the article, which also depends on the popularity of the journal where it was published.
 - The reputation of the authors/co-author has a positive effect on the impact of the article.
 - Topic popularity reflected in the title or abstract may contribute to the impact.
 - The clarity of the abstract has a positive influence on the impact of the article.
 - The sentiment of the abstract has a positive influence on the impact of the article.

 ###Exploratory Data Analysis
+---
 - [These](https://github.com/srjit/science-of-genius-title-impact/tree/master/src/data-exploration) notebooks explore the temporal distribution of structures in titles of Applied Physics articles conditioned on Journals in which they appear.